ibm-watson-iot/iot-nodejs/README.md

 Usage
 =======
-Load the library in node.js / browserify
+Load the library in node.js
 -------------------------------------------

 ```JavaScript
 var Client = require('ibmiotf');
 ```

+**Note:** When this client library is used in the Node.js environment, it will use tcp/tls.
+But if user wants to use websockets in Node.js, the user must add a new property `enforce-ws` in the configuration.

 Load the library in browser
 ------------------------------

-load `iotf-client-bundle.js` or `iotf-client-bundle-min.js` from the `dist` directory
+load `iotf-client-bundle.js` or `iotf-client-bundle-min.js` from the `dist` directory.
+Check out the [sample](https://github.com/ibm-watson-iot/iot-nodejs/tree/master/samples/WebApplicationSample) here.

-**Note:** Library used in Node.js will use tcp/ssl and websockets when the library is used in browser.
-But if user wants to use websockets in Node.js, the user must add a new property `enforce-ws` in the configuration.

 Devices